awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 **Note**
 FIFO queues allow a lower number of in flight messages\.
 Thus, to keep your FIFO queue from getting blocked by a message, make sure that your application correctly handles message processing\.

+**Note**
+When a message is moved from a FIFO Queue to a FIFO DLQ the original messages deduplication ID will be replaced with the original messages ID.
+This is to make sure that the DLQ deduplication will not prevent storing of two independent messages that happen to share a deduplication id.

 ## When should I use a dead\-letter queue?<a name="sqs-dead-letter-queues-when-to-use"></a>

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/checkmark.png)Do use dead\-letter queues with standard queues\.
 You should always take advantage of dead\-letter queues when your applications don't depend on ordering\.
 Dead\-letter queues can help you troubleshoot incorrect message transmission operations\.